mikemag/Mastermind/docs/Mastermind_on_the_GPU.md

 second, and in such fast games the extra overhead isn't really worth it.
 A fun comparison is the cutoff for `SolverCPUFaster`: 256.

+Also note that this is applied *after* the fully discriminating optimization described above.
+But, because it's not clear ahead of time if the FD opt will apply, $AC_r$ is generated for each FD region even though it may not be used.
+This kept the code simple, but is likely quite wasteful and an obvious point for improvement.

 The work done to both compute the Zero and Free sets, and to build every necessary $AC_r$ sounds large, but in fact is almost trivial vs the work to compute the next guess.
 I originally did it all in its own phase between 1 and 2 to measure the extra time, but it honestly wasn't worth noting.
 Much like the work done in Phase 1, it is such a tiny